svaloumas/valet/README.md

 The implementation uses the notion of `job`, which describes the work that needs to be done and carries information about the task that will run for the specific job.
 User-defined tasks are assigned to jobs.
 Every job can be assigned with a different task, a JSON payload with the data required for the task to be executed, and an optional timeout interval.
-Jobs can be scheduled to run at a specified time or immediately.
+Jobs can be scheduled to run at a specified time or instantly.

 After the tasks have been executed, their results along with the errors (if any) are stored into a repository.